dairai88/dairai88.github.io/_posts/2024-05-26-deploy-percona-mongodb.md

 ## Prerequisites

-A working Ubuntu 22.04 server.
-I created one using Multipass utility.
+I will install MongoDB server and MongoDB shell in Ubuntu 22.04.
+To setup a working Ubuntu vm, I created one using Multipass as below.

 ```console
 multipass launch -n perconamongo1 jammy